OctopusDeploy/blog/blog/2020-05/ultimate-guide-to-k8s-microservice-deployments/index.md

 In order to route a subset of traffic to a feature branch deployment, we need to be able to propogate additional information as part of the HTTP request in a way that does not interfeer with the data contained in the request.
 The scheme (i.e. HTTP or HTTPS), method (GET, PUT, POST etc), port, query paramaters (the part of the URI after a question mark) and the URI itself all contain information that is very specific to the request being made, and modifying these is not an option.
 This leaves the headers, which are key value pairs often modified to support request tracing, proxying and other metadata.

-Looking at the network traffic submitted by the browser when interacting with the Hipster Shop frontend, we can see that the `Cookie` header likely contains a useful value we can inspect to make routing decisions.
+Looking at the network traffic submitted by the browser when interacting with the Online Boutique frontend, we can see that the `Cookie` header likely contains a useful value we can inspect to make routing decisions.
 The application has persisted a cookie with a GUID identifying the browser session, which as it turns out is the method this sample application implements to identify users.
 Obviously a real world example interact with an authentication service to identify users, but for our purposes a randomly generated GUID will do just fine.

 ![](network-traffic.png "width=500")